Afzul Rehman believes local government must be run as a business, with ratepayers receiving the maximum return on their investment.

-Saturday.
-The Croc and I are hanging around waiting.
+Tuesday.
+The Croc and I are sweating buckets.
 Again.
-This time it’s not for the Commander in Chief.
+This time around, it’s not because we’re waiting for Commander in Chief.
 Or His Majesty.

 City Press on Twitter